-In this project, we upcycled fabric strips and used the Incredible Rope Machine to make this custom jump rope.
+In this project, we upcycled fabric strips and used The Incredible Rope Machine to make this custom jump rope.
 Any color, size, or thickness will do.
 The kids will love helping make the rope and will have a blast with the results in the great outdoors.

-Here are another set of projects made with the Incredible Rope Machine.
+Here's another set of projects made with the Incredible Rope Machine.
 Pick the level of difficulty and time commitment to suit your young crafter.